 Today’s domesticated horse is typically fed two or three times daily, to accommodate busy schedules.
-When asked how much feed is given to their horse at each meal, too many horse owners refer to volumes where scoops or coffee cans are a unit of measure, rather than actual weight in pounds and ounces.
-These larger amounts of feed provided at rough and few intervals, may be convenient and labor efficient for owners, but are not for horses’ overall health.
+When asked how much feed is given to their horse at each meal, many horse owners refer to volumes where scoops or coffee cans are a unit of measure, rather than actual weight in pounds and ounces.
+These larger amounts of feed provided 1 to 3 times a day may be convenient and labor efficient for owners, however are not ideal for the horse's overall health.

 The innovative technology of iFEED was developed with your horse’s health in mind.
 By allowing horse owners to divide meals into multiple small (1-2 ounce) timed feedings stretched over 24 hours, you are able to provide more natural conditions for your horse.
-The iFEED system consists of a low voltage (24V) power supply with a built-in timer and the patented iFEED hopper.
+The iFEED system consists of a low voltage power supply with a built-in timer and the patented iFEED hopper.
 The power supply/timer can operate from 1 to 80 hoppers and determines how often you feed your horse.
 The hopper is installed on the inside or outside (recommended) of each individual stall.
 Depending on your horses’ age and activity level you can now customize how much each individual horse is fed by setting the portion control inside the hopper.
 We recommend 10-12 feedings in a 24-hour period.
-Made from safe and durable polypropylene and stainless steel with smooth edges, the iFEED system is the perfect addition to and compliments any barn.